RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 # What is RESETHACKER?
-> *RESETHACKER* is India's crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.
+> *RESETHACKER* is India centric crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.

  *In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.*